An outlandish IDEA – Am I reincarnated from the Holocaust?

-I have had several longstanding pervasive sensitivities and phobias I could never rationally explain.
+I have had several longstanding pervasive and downright strange sensitivities and phobias.
+I could never rationally explain these almost overwhelming things.
 I considered physiological explanations such as a brain tumor as well as mental health imbalances.
-However, in my core, I knew the answer did not lie in some medical condition.
+Instinctively, in my core, I knew the answer did not lie in some medical condition.
 However, ruling that out did little to help for a long, long time.

 The Holocaust Tie in: Well, that one isn’t hard to connect.
 The gas chambers and what must have been an almost constant smell of gas in the air both from the chambers and also, as mentioned later, the semi trucks used to mask the screams.

-2. I could not (and still cannot) stand a deep bass engine sound, like the sound a semi truck makes or a generator makes.
+I could not (and still cannot) stand a deep bass engine sound, like the sound a semi truck makes or a generator makes.
+I don’t know when I became aware that my entire body would get into flight or flight when I heard a truck rumbling in the distance.
 When I heard it, I felt a little crazy, as if I wanted to just run and as if I were going to die.
 I remember hearing this deep bass sound a lot when I lived in northeast Alabama and walking all around the property, trying to figure out where it was coming from.
 I could not sleep, my heart raced all night.
 It was quite miserable for me.
 When I got older, I started calling this sound “the vibrations” and it was the bane of my existence for some time.
 I remember reading about the Taos Hum and wondering if those who were hearing that, when others heard nothing, were really hearing something or if it was flashbacks.

 The Holocaust Tie in: I later learned that they used to start up trucks beside the gas chambers, so that people still in the camps would not hear the screams of those being put to death in the gas chambers.
 That low, rumbling sound of the trucks would have become an indicator of death for those in the camps.
 The brutal cold in the camps is well known too.
 In some cases, they actually pumped carbon monoxide into the backs of trucks, killing all inside.
 The terrible sense of unease that I feel when I hear a prolonged rumbling sound of a big truck, or even smell truck fumes, could have it’s source in these memories.